Creating Sponsored Brands Ads within Amazon Marketing Services

-Now that you know more about Headline Search Ads, it’s time to maximize their effectiveness.
+Now that you know more about Sponsored Brands Ads, it’s time to maximize their effectiveness.
 Instead of letting Amazon select your keywords, you can use top performing keywords that will get your ad noticed more.
 How?
-Using the free Scope keyword research Chrome extension.
+Using Scope.

-Once you’ve downloaded the extension, go to Amazon and start doing keyword research.
+Once you’ve downloaded Scope, you’re ready to start doing keyword research.
 A good place to start is with your own detail pages.
 This will give you an idea as to what keywords you rank best for.
 Then you can cross reference your results with those of the leading competitor.
 Do this several times with different products and you’ll start to put together a fairly comprehensive picture of the best keywords you need to run ads for.